 As mentioned above, leaves have a finite lifespan.
 Old age causes brown leaves to develop at the outer, older part of the plant.
 If the plant is producing new leaves and has no other issues, it’s safe to just discard the leaf and move on.

 Your Peace Lily is Damaged

 Frost damage, heat damage and physical impact can cause injuries to the leaf that eventually turn black.
 A frozen leaf flushes bright green before blackening.
 The damaged tissue softens and rots away.

 Heat is much the same – a leaf that rests against a radiator for example is essentially cooked.
-It will darken just the same as spinach in a fry pan.
-A leaf that’s crushed, twisted or otherwise bruised is likely to turn black before it dries out and dies.
+It will darken just the same as spinach in a frying pan.
+A leaf that’s crushed, twisted, or otherwise bruised is likely to turn black before it dries out and dies.

 Once leaves are black it’s over for them, so prevention is key.
-Frost damage for frequently comes from contact with cold window panes.
-Keep the lily away from fireplaces, radiators or heaters, too.
+Frost damage frequently comes from contact with cold window panes.
+Keep the lily away from fireplaces, radiators, or heaters, too.

 6. Green Flowers on peace lily